 I glance across the table.
 Holy shit.
 He’s still here.
 Kostopolous is still playing, on this exact fucking table.
 He was up eight grand when I went home last night.
 He had what would be three months of my pay in his clutches.
 Now he’s using cash to buy another five hundred in chips.

 I wonder if he’s been home.
-It’s hard to tell because he always wears those same three dark Ralph Lauren polo shirts, which probably looked good ten years ago, but now make an an obviously uncomfortable stretch over his ever expanding gut and tiny erect Greek nipples.
+It’s hard to tell because he always wears those same three dark Ralph Lauren polo shirts, which probably looked good ten years ago, but now make an obviously uncomfortable stretch over his ever-expanding gut and tiny erect Greek nipples.